Prince Rogers Nelson biography

 For You (1978)

-The contract was signed on 25 June 1977 and presented Prince at the tender age of 17 a cheque for $80,000 to produce three-albums: US distribution would be handled by directly by Warner, and overseas by their branches under WEA International (Warners-Elektra-Atlantic).
+The contract was signed on 25 June 1977 and presented Prince at the tender age of 17 a cheque for $80,000 to deliver three-albums.
+Their US distribution would be handled directly by Warner, and overseas by their branches under WEA International (formed by the merger of Warner, Elektra Record and Atlantic Records in 1969).
 The label also offered Prince Earth, Wind & Fire’s producer, Maurice White, with whom to produce the debut album but the young artist declined.
-Not wanting their sound to work its way into his record, Prince was determined his LP to be all his own creation.
-The signing saw Prince the youngest record producer working in the industry.
-That August, Prince and Husney headed to Sausalito just outside San Francisco, to Record Plant, the same studios Fleetwood Mac had laid down Rumours the previous year.
-Here Prince set to work with sound technician Tommy Vicari in a gruelling schedule to record the tracks for his debut album.
-The sessions were booked to last one month but ballooned into three, and the working relationship with Vicari was strained.
+Not wanting their sound to work its way into his record, Prince was determined his LP would be all his own creation.
+The signing saw Prince become the youngest record producer working in the industry.
+That August, Prince and Husney headed to Sausalito near San Francisco, to Record Plant, the very studio Fleetwood Mac laid down Rumours the previous year.
+Here Prince set to work with sound technician Tommy Vicari in a gruelling schedule to record tracks for his debut album.
+The sessions were booked to last one month but ballooned into three as Prince sought to throw in everything he could to perfect his record, causing the working relationship with Vicari to become strained.
 It was here Prince was introduced to his key musical influence – Sly, of The Family Stone.
-Armed with a horde of 20 songs from his Sound 80 sessions, Prince whittled the tracks down to ten and rerecorded these at Sausalito, nine making the cut for his debut record For You.
-The album was released on 7th April the following year and debuted at 138 in the Billboard album chart.
+Armed with a cache of twenty songs from his Sound 80 sessions, Prince whittled them down to ten and rerecorded these at Sausalito, nine making the cut for his debut record For You.
+The album came out on 7th April 1978 and debuted in the Billboard album chart on 28 October, landing at number 138.
 Uniquely, every track on the LP was not only produced by, but arranged, composed and, playing all of its 27 instruments, performed entirely by Prince himself.
-When asked why he did everything himself, Prince, who was no talker, answered that it was just simpler than articulating to others what he wanted.
-It would establish the hallmark which would define the course of the budding star’s career.
+When asked why he did everything himself, Prince, who was no talker, responded that it was just simpler than articulating to others what he wanted.
+It would establish the hallmark which would define the course of this budding prodigy’s stellar career.

 Prince (1979)